ProAssurance Corporation (PRA): History, Ownership, Mission, How It Works & Makes Money

 Initial capital/funding

-The initial capital was raised from Michigan doctors who invested in the company to secure their professional liability coverage.
+The initial capital was raised directly from Michigan doctors who invested in the company to secure their professional liability coverage.
+This physician-investor model was the original funding mechanism, ensuring alignment between the company and its policyholders.

 Year Key Event Significance

-1976 Formation of the company Established to provide medical professional liability insurance for physicians in Michigan.
+1976 Formation as Mutual Assurance Established by doctors in Michigan to provide medical professional liability insurance.

-2007 Listing on the New York Stock Exchange Became a publicly traded company, increasing its visibility and access to capital markets.
+2007 Listing on the New York Stock Exchange (NYSE) Became a publicly traded company (NYSE: PRA), increasing access to capital for future growth and acquisitions.

 ProAssurance Corporation (PRA) Ownership Structure